 In addition, without any kind of digitization, small businesses risk losing sight of the status of an invoice in the process (let alone any specific details).
 The flow of communication between the AP team and other departments quickly suffers and adversely affects accounting accuracy, information security, and even department reputation.

 Companies that were able to weather the recent disruptions and enhance their competitive position coming out of the pandemic have one thing in common.
 They know that paper and manual-based processes won’t suffice and instead are betting on technology.
-Thanks to cloud-based platforms, they are moving towards now affordable and scalable payable software solutions that lets them modernize their AP workflow and seamlessly integrates with their existing system (regardless of the software that they are already using).
+Accounts Payable software small business?
+It's the same software used by everybody.
+Thanks to cloud-based platforms, companies are moving towards now affordable and scalable payable software solutions that lets them modernize their AP workflow and seamlessly integrates with their existing system (regardless of the software that they are already using).

 The Four Advantages of Accounts Payable Software